Edwin Lutyens: India (1912–1930)

 Many of the garden-ringed villas in the Lutyens' Bungalow Zone (LBZ)—also known as Lutyens' Delhi—that were part of Lutyens's original scheme for New Delhi are under threat due to the constant pressure for development in Delhi.
 The LBZ was placed on the 2002 World Monuments Fund Watch List of 100 Most Endangered Sites.
 None of the bungalows in the LBZ were designed by Lutyens—he only designed the four bungalows in the Presidential Estate surrounding Rashtrapati Bhavan at Willingdon Crescent, now known as Mother Teresa Crescent.
 Other buildings in Delhi that Lutyens designed include Baroda House, Bikaner House, Hyderabad House, and Patiala House.

 In recognition of his architectural accomplishments for the British Raj, Lutyens was made a Knight Commander of the Order of the Indian Empire (KCIE) on 1 January 1930.
 As a chivalric order, the KCIE knighthood held precedence over his earlier bachelor knighthood.

-A bust of Lutyens in the Rastrapati bhavan is the only statue of a Westerner left in its original position in New Delhi.
+A bust of Lutyens in the Rastrapati bhavan is the only statue of a Westerner that was left in its original position in New Delhi.
+However, on 23 February 2026, this bust was replaced with the bust of C. Rajagopalachari by President Draupadi Murmu on the occasion of 'Rajaji Utsav'.
+This is an ongoing initiative by the Government of India led by Prime Minister Narendra Modi towards "mental decolonization" of India.
 Lutyens's work in New Delhi is the focus of Robert Grant Irving's book Indian Summer.

 In spite of his monumental work in India, Lutyens believed that the peoples of the Indian sub-continent were less civilised and less intelligent than Europeans, although these views were common at the time among many of his contemporaries.
 He thought the Indian Indo-Saracenic style was "formless, not of carved decoration, an anathema...hardly qualified as architecture at all."
 Endless battles were fought between him and Viceroy Hardinge over architectural style: Lutyens wanted classical, the architecture of the Empire – Hardinge wanted elements of the Indian vernacular for political and cultural reasons.